All Episodes

 So you never see what you're buying or what you're paying.

-Here's Robert in George, Iowa.
+Here's Robert in Georgia, Iowa.

-Robert, welcome to the EIB network.
+Robert, welcome to the EIB Network.

 Hello, sir.